pkozhevnikov/quizzly/model/quiz-model.md

 Hints may be reordered within an Item.

 There's no explicit definition for types of Items.
-In fact, if Solutions has one element, the Item is *sinlge-choice*.
+In fact, if Solutions has one element, the Item is *single-choice*.
 If Solutions has multiple elements, the Item is *multi-choice*.

 Text of Item definition may contain placeholders, written as `{{hint_index}}`, which is a link to a correct Hint.
 If Definition text has placeholders, the Item is *fill-blanks*.
 These